BietSoft/brixx.docs/brixx-decision-script/README.md

 Under construction ...

 The other way to define a Brixx decision table are the special HTML elements that are available with Brixx-Decision-Script.
+All HTML elements and attributes are optional.
+Brixx-Decision-Script HTML elements and attributes override predefined values from the decision table `definition` attribute and child elements and attributes override parent definitions.
+For example, a `Check` element overrides the `check` attribute in the `DecitionTable` element.

 ## The HTML elements